Q's

-Q's Elegant Dining in the Historic Hotel Boulderado
+Elegant Dining in the

-Q's Restaurant in The Hotel Boulderado
+Q's Restaurant in The Hotel Boulderado by

-by Joseph G. Boches
+Joseph G. Boches Consulting

-Our recent experiences have been delightful: classy, tasty food, good combinations, gorgeous but casual presentations, reasonably priced.
+recent experiences have been delightful: classy, tasty food, good combinations,

+gorgeous but casual presentations, reasonably priced.
+In a hurry at lunch?
+Pictured here, three courses "served promptly."
+Really, truly Lobster Sweet Potato Bisque made from lobster bodies, no hint of base, and just enough sweet potato to bind and lighten with a pretty swirl of crème fraiche.
+Delicate rock shrimp fritters floated on top.
+Outstanding!
 A nice light, perhaps 4 oz portion of perfectly grilled Blackened Salmon, skillfully caramelized and "bronzed" rather than burnt, coddled with just enough fresh Parsley Black Pepper Fettucini Alfredo.
 The pasta was tossed lightly with straight imported Parmesan cheese and fresh cream.
 On the side a fresh salad garnish with today's sweet corn. ($15)

+I had to have the falafel (called Chick Pea Fritters) with properly cooked Cous Cous and tangy Tomato Chutney, plus drizzled low fat yogurt to moisten lightly. ($11) You'll find a lot of dinner preparations lightened up for lunch, and this is one ($16 at night with Spicy Sweet Potatoes.)
 For another dinner, we tried Grilled Ahi Tuna, Lemon Risotto, Sweet Peppers.
 Fennel, White Anchovies and Calamata Olives,($23) Seared and carved with a cool center, fine for me, but give warning anywhere today if you want more temperature.
 The risotto was a creamy arborio, delicate lemon flavor and just the slightest bite.
 And just for the hell of it, a small taste of tartare, so there's no doubt how fresh the fish is.

 Check out the website www.Qsboulder.com, Mobil Travel Guide ****, well rated in Zagat.
+Don't

-Don't forget The Corner Bar; a sunny venue on the southeast corner with an All Day Menu that will take care of whatever you want, anytime you want, nicely, nicely.
+All Day Menu that will take care of whatever you want, anytime you want,

-Left: Sweet
+Left:

 Potato Bisque